 The number speaks themselves and its only representing Luxembourg data so imagine how huge numbers will come if the other countries are added?

 Fixed assets auditing is the verification of assets physically.
 Mainly two types of Audits are there, first internal audit and second is an external audit, as explained below.
 It is used to maintain the accuracy & transparency in an organization.

-Internal Audit examines the effectiveness of an organization’s internal control and it is the accounting process.
-Internal auditors work for the organization as an internal employee.
+It examines the effectiveness of an organization's internal control and it is accounting process.
+Internal auditors work for the organization as internal employees.
 An objective of the internal auditor is to add value and improve organizational operations.

 The external audit is performed by external entities.
 External auditor plays a critical role in validating & evaluating organization assets.
 An external audit provides both business and government with a valuable check of an organization's accounting.